ANCIR/grano/docs/install.rst

 Next, you'll need to configure grano.
 Create a copy of the file ``grano/default_settings.py``, e.g. as ``settings.py`` in the repository base.
-Open the file and set up the various account configurations.
+Open the file and set up the various account configurations, especially the database connection string.
+Make sure you provide an empty Postgres database with UTF-8 set as the encoding.

 Once the new configuration is set up, you need to an environment variables pointing grano to the configuration file you've created: